INSIGHTS IN ACTION

 2. Customers downgrading their subscriptions (downselling)

-It is important to note that gross dollar churn is a measure of revenue lost during a period and does not take into account revenue gains from upselling.
+It is important to note that gross dollar churn is a measure of lost during a period and does not take into account revenue gains from upselling.

 How to calculate gross dollar churn: